QuangTrungNguyen/nightclub-thieves-unsupervised-learning/README.md

 She's given you:
-`visitor_log.csv` - details of who visited the club and on what day `theft_log.csv' - a list of days on which thefts were reported to occur
+`visitor_log.csv` - details of who visited the club and on what day `theft_log.csv` - a list of days on which thefts were reported to occur

 She wants from you:
 - A list of ID details for the 20 most suspicious patrons, ranked from most-suspicious to least-suspicious.